 Jacqueline Warner is one of our Autodesk admins who had access to product usage reporting earlier this year.
-She was an integral part in providing feedback to ensure its effectiveness for global release in the summer of 2019.
-Here are her top 5 tips to use reporting as a tool to make better management and purchasing decisions and improve team productivity and product adoption:
+She was an integral part in providing feedback to ensure its effectiveness for the recent global release on July 15th.
+Here are her top 5 tips to use seat usage reporting as a tool to make better management and purchasing decisions and improve team productivity and product adoption:

 1. Product standardization

-Before I had product usage reporting in my Autodesk Account, I had no way to track who was using what products and how often.
-Since accessing product usage reporting, this challenge has been solved.
+Before I had seat usage reporting in my Autodesk Account, I had no way to track who was using what products and how often.
+Since accessing seat usage reporting, this challenge has been solved.

 - For example, we rolled out Revit 2019 and I was able to see that it wasn’t installed properly on people’s machines because not everyone was using it.
 Thankfully we hadn’t launched it to our entire organization to standardize on that version yet and we were able to rectify it and get everyone on the same version before I got any tickets from users about incompatibility.